 How are Alaska’s babies faring in Positive Early Learning Experiences?

 Alaska scores in the Working Effectively (W) tier for Positive Early Learning Experiences.
-The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentages of parents who read and sing/tell stories to their babies daily.
-Alaska is doing worse than the national average on indicators such as the lower percentage of babies in families with low/moderate income who receive CCDF-funded care and babies who receive IDEA Part C services.
+The state’s ranking in this domain reflects indicators on which it is performing better than the national average, such as the higher percentage of parents who report singing songs or telling stories to their infants and toddlers every day.
+Alaska is doing worse than the national average on indicators such as the lower percentage of infants and toddlers receiving the Individuals with Disabilities Education Act Part C services.
 Infant care costs as a percentage of the state’s median income for single and married parents also contribute to the ranking.
-The state offers child care subsidy assistance to families with incomes above 200 percent of the Federal Poverty Level.